Whiteflies: Eliminating Tiny White Pests

 Environmental Whitefly Control

 If you have tiny white flying bugs in house or greenhouse, or even outdoors in the garden, you can use traps to catch them.
 My preferred choice is yellow sticky traps.
 White flies are drawn to the yellow color, assuming it’s a flower.
 They can’t escape to go and lay eggs.

 Natural predators for this white bug include ladybugs, lacewings, and the whitefly parasite (which is a form of beneficial parasitic wasp).
 By ensuring that you have lots of beneficial insects in your yard and garden, you can quickly deal with infestations.
 Hummingbirds and dragonflies are also natural predators!

-Place new plants in quarantine for a couple weeks.
+Place new plants in quarantine for a couple of weeks.
 I know, it’s difficult to do, but before adding new plants to your garden or your greenhouse, keep them separate and observe them for a little bit.
 That way, if you develop problems with hidden pests, you’ll be able to deal with them fast.
 And you won’t introduce the whitefly infestation to your other plants, or create the huge problem of an infested greenhouse!

 Using neem oil on your plants will deter whiteflies from laying eggs on them.
 In addition, the oil will coat the eggs and larvae and smother them.
 Be sure to thoroughly coat both the bottoms and tops of the leaves as well as their stems for complete coverage.

 Try mulching with a reflective mulch fabric.
 Reflective fabrics are confusing to whiteflies, and they tend to leave those plants alone.

 To gauge if you’ve got a whitefly problem, use yellow index cards coated with petroleum jelly.
 Set them around your plants.
 While these aren’t as effective as yellow sticky traps, they also can catch white flies and alert you to their presence.